-The bill amends Chapter 5-19.1 of the General Laws, titled "Pharmacies," by introducing a new section, 5-19.1-37, which allows pharmacists to dispense a one-time refill of a prescription for the continuation of therapy under specific conditions.
+The bill amends Chapter 5-19.1 of the General Laws regarding pharmacies by introducing a new section, 5-19.1-37, which allows pharmacists to dispense a one-time refill of certain medications for the continuation of therapy under specific conditions.
 This provision applies when a pharmacist is unable to obtain refill authorization from the prescriber or when the patient does not have a prescriber.
-The refill can be for up to 100 days of the prescribed medication, provided that: (1) the medication is not classified as a Schedule II-V controlled substance; (2) the medication is essential for the maintenance of life or the continuation of therapy for a chronic condition; (3) in the pharmacist's professional judgment, interrupting the therapy could reasonably produce undesirable health consequences or cause physical or mental discomfort; and (4) the dispensing pharmacist notifies the prescriber of the refill within seven business days, or documents the absence of a prescriber if applicable.
+The refill can be for up to 100 days of the prescribed medication, provided that the medication is not classified as a Schedule II-V controlled substance, is essential for maintaining life or managing a chronic condition, and that the pharmacist believes that interrupting therapy could lead to undesirable health consequences or cause physical or mental discomfort.
+Additionally, the dispensing pharmacist must notify the prescriber of the refill within seven business days, or document the absence of a prescriber if applicable.

 This act is set to take effect on July 1, 2025.